yesadahmed/PowerAutomateManagerDocs/README.md

 Manage flows,
 Read flows

-Before you can see Power Automate service, your tenant needs to have at least one AAD user signed into the Flow portal (https://flow.microsoft.com)
+Before you can see Power Automate service, your tenant needs to have at least one AAD user signed into the Flow portal (https://flow.microsoft.com).
+**Furthermore the application will handle My flows client application for diffrent tenants (once you specfied).**

 <br/>
 Feel free to express for new features you want and any improvents you thought of.